Further Education During Unemployment: Identification, Estimation, and Empirical Implementation

 Note that because training can only take place during period 1 or 2 in the two-period case, it is not necessary to include the conditioning set $\mathbf{X}^{t}$ and treatment $D_{t}$ when $t>2$ in the sequence above.

-Finally, we use $Y_t(1)$ and $Y_t(0)$ to denote the potential earnings at the end of period $t$.
+Finally, we use $Y_t(1)$ and $Y_t(0)$ to denote the potential earnings at the end of period $t$ corresponding to the treatment $D$.
+While it is common in the dynamic treatment effect literature to define potential outcomes corresponding to $D_s$ or just $s$ (e.g., \citealp{AbbringandHeckman2007}, \citealp{LechnerandMiquel2009}, and \citealp{Fitzenbergeretal2023}), we define them with respect to the single binary $D$ for simplicity.
+We choose this notation because our primary interest is the treatment effect of enrolling ($D$) rather than the treatment effect of beginning enrollment in a particular period ($D_s$), and because it maintains consistency with the static case.

 Our main identification result uses the following observation rule: for a worker who begins enrollment in period $s$ ($s=1,2$), the observed post-treatment ($t\geqslant s$) outcome is $Y_t=Y_t(1)$; for a worker who enrolls in neither period, $Y_t=Y_t(0)$ for all $t$.
 Missing from the observation rule is the relation between observed and potential \emph{pre}-treatment outcomes among the treated population.
 While it is tempting to write $Y_t=Y_t(0)$ for a period-$s$ enrollee when $t<s$, doing so requires an additional assumption of no anticipation.
-No-anticipation is not needed for our main identification result, but we do invoke it to derive testable implications of our assumptions---more details below and in Appendix \ref{subsec:Discussion-of-Assumption2}.
+No-anticipation is not needed for our main identification result, but we do invoke it to derive testable implications of our assumptions---more details are in Appendix \ref{subsec:Discussion-of-Assumption2}.

 Here are the assumptions for our main identification result.
 The first is a dynamic CIA assumption \begin{assumption} a) $Y_t(0)\independent D_{1}|\mathbf{X}^{1}$ for $t\geqslant1$ and b) $Y_t(0)\independent D_{2}|\mathbf{X}^{2},D_{1}=0$ for $t\geqslant2$. \end{assumption} Assumption \ref{assu:S2_seq_unconfound} and variations thereof are standard in the literature---they are referred to as ``sequential randomization'' (e.g., \citealp{Robins1997}) or ``weak dynamic conditional independence'' (e.g., \citealp{Lechner2009JBES}).
 In our context, it says that within the ``at-risk'' set of workers who have not yet enrolled and are therefore able to begin enrollment at the start of period $s$ ($s=1,2$), the potential future outcome $Y_t(0)$ is independent of a worker's enrollment decision conditional on the information available.
 Following an argument analogous to the static case, Assumption \ref{assu:S2_seq_unconfound} allows for the identification of the training effect for period-2 enrollees when conditioning on $\mathbf{X}^{2}$ and $D_{1}=0$ (i.e., the effect of $D_{2}$).
 By simply conditioning on $\mathbf{X}^{1}$, it also allows for the identification of the effect of enrolling in period 1 versus not enrolling in period 1 but possibly in period 2 (i.e., the effect of $D_{1}$) with the estimand: